The Importance of Peer Feedback

 Enable personal growth in their academic career

 Positive and constructive feedback further encourages and motivates students as they progress through a course.
 Simply knowing that you have been meeting or going beyond assignment expectations is a great sign that you are achieving the desired learning outcome (1).
-What's even better is that students learn the skills of providing effective feedback.
-Some of our very own professors use Kritik as an online peer assessment tool for professional development.
-Professor Nada Basir teaching entrepreneurship uses the feedback students provide one another as a means of improving communication so that students are concise when articulating problems.
+What's even better is that students learn the skills of providing effective feedback and learn to deal with negative feedback, so that it empowers educators and students to be more effective in the feedback process.

 What skills can your students gain?

-- Increase leadership and communication
+Increase leadership and communication